 Boards of education may develop their own second language curricula for elective or additional language studies as permitted under the Board Authorized Course Order.

 Boards may apply to the Ministry to have their locally developed second language curricula given provincial approval.
 (A locally developed second language curriculum that has received provincial approval is eligible to meet the second language requirement for Grades 5 to 8.)

 English Language Learning

 Boards of education should provide programming that addresses the learning needs of individual ELL students, including learning opportunities that value the students' first language and diverse cultural backgrounds.

 Français Langue première 10, 11 and 12 and English Language Arts 10, 11 and 12 are graduation requirements for students in Programme francophone.

 Indigenous language courses (as with all second language courses) should be developed appropriate to second language learners.
 Only Indigenous languages with provincial curriculum for Grades 5 to 8 will be eligible to meet the second language requirement (see below).
 The board of education and the local Indigenous people should collaborate to develop Indigenous language curriculum and resources.

 Second Language Requirement Grade 5 to 8

 Boards of education should attempt to coordinate the second languages offered to ensure there is continuity of instruction in the same language for a student in Grades 5 to 8.
 Curricula for second languages offered in Grades 5 to 8 must be provincially approved.
-School boards may choose to submit a locally developed language course to the Ministry of Education for approval as a provincial course.
+School boards may choose to submit a locally developed language course to the Ministry of Education and Child Care for approval as a provincial course.